-The Directors of The Bank of East Asia, Limited ("BEA") are pleased to announce the unaudited results of the Bank and its subsidiaries (the "Group") for the six months ended 30th June, 2011.
+The Directors of The Bank of East Asia, Limited ("BEA") are pleased to announce the unaudited resultsa of the Bank and its subsidiaries (the "Group") for the six months ended 30th June, 2011.
 The interim financial report is prepared on a basis consistent with the accounting policies and methods adopted in the 2010 audited accounts.
-The interim financial report is unaudited, but has been reviewed by KPMG, in accordance with Hong Kong Standard on Review Engagements 2410, Review of Interim Financial Information Performed by the Independent Auditor of the Entity, issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
-KPMG's independent review report to the Board of Directors is included on page 40.
+The interim financial report is unaudited, but has been reviewed by KPMG, in accordance with Hong Kong Standard on Review Engagements 2410, Review of Interim Financial Information Performed by the Independent Auditor of the Entity, issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), whose unmodified review report is included in the interim report to be sent to shareholders.